• Agents

 How solid is it?

-Cursor-built apps were the most secure in our 100-app study — but "most secure" still meant 18% had critical vulnerabilities and 64% had high-severity issues.
+Cursor apps were the cleanest we scanned in our 100-app study — but "cleanest" still meant 18% had critical issues and 64% had high-severity ones.
 Cursor gives you more control, which helps.
-It also means the security gaps are subtler and easier to miss in code review.
+It also means the gaps are subtler and easier to miss when you read your own code.

 18%